Welcome to the connections preference process for the 2022-2023 school year! This page will be updated as new information comes.

 In this yearlong course, the Yearbook Staff participates in the complete production of the Trickum yearbook.
 Our team of students works together to photograph, design, produce, and sell a book for printing that will capture our school’s memories.
 The focus will be on producing both the yearbook and student-made documentaries on various topics.
 An application is required to be selected for this course.

-STEM/Computer Science (6th and 7th Grade)*
+STEM/Computer Science (6th and 7th Grade)* (Available to rising 6th graders)

 This course covers a variety of topics including computer hardware, computer software, cybersecurity, software testing, debugging, digital citizenship, video games, web design and programming.
 Students will explore careers in information technology as well as develop procedures to solve problems current to everyday life through computational thinking.
 Students will also design a variety of digital products that reveal a professional layout and look by applying design principles.
 Computer Science and Engineering are combined into one yearlong in our STEM program.
 Students who select this course as a preference will have completed both courses by the end of the year.

-STEM/Engineering and Technology (6th and 7th Grade)*
+STEM/Engineering and Technology (6th and 7th Grade)* (Available to rising 6th graders)

 This course covers the nature of engineering and technology, the impact of engineering and technology on society, the engineering design process and exploring the technological world.
 Students will have an opportunity to apply the engineering design process to solve real world problems, analyze data to make data-driven decisions and demonstrate concepts they learn through hands-on projects.
 Computer Science and Engineering are combined into one yearlong in our STEM program.
 Students who select this course as a preference will have completed both courses by the end of the year.